cipriancozma/tour-of-javascript-react-patterns/Readme.md

 Control: Proxies make it easy to add functionality when interacting with a certain object, such as validation, logging, formatting, debugging.

 Long handler executions: Executing handlers on every object interaction could lead to performance issues.

+4. **Observer Pattern**

+---

+Use observables to notify subscribers when an event occurs.

+With the observer pattern we have:

+1. An observable object which can be observed by subscribers in order to notify them.

+2. Subscribers which can subscribe to and get notified by the observable object.

+**Tradeoffs**

+Separation of concerns: The observer objects aren't tightly coupled to the observable object and can be decoupled at any time.
+The observable object is responsible for monitoring the events while the observers simply handle the received data.

+Decreased performance: Notifying all subscribers might take a significant amount of time if the observer handling becomes too complex or if there are too many subscribers to notify.

+5. **Factory Pattern**

+---